Mary Rich, Countess of Warwick: Publications

 Mary Rich kept a diary for the last eleven years of her life, in which she recorded her day-to-day affairs and other occurrences throughout the period.

 After her husband's death in 1673, Mary underwent extreme grief, as expressed in this diary entry:

 This greatest trial of my life did for a long time disorder my frail house of clay, and made me have thoughts that my dissolution was near; which thoughts were not at all terrible or affrighting to me, but very pleasant and delightful.

-Her diary's historical value is considerable, as supplying precise dates for many events, both public and domestic, of the period immediately after the Restoration.
-Viewed as a human document only, it is equally interesting, as it affords an insight into the mind of a woman of a type foreign to that we are accustomed to connecting with the decadent years of the later Stuarts.
+Her diary's historical value is considerable, as she supplied precise dates for many events, both public and domestic, of the period immediately after the Restoration.
+When viewed as a human document only, it is equally interesting, as it affords an insight into the mind of a woman of a type foreign to that we are accustomed to connecting with the years of the later Stuarts.

-In addition, Mary Rich wrote many letters to various correspondents.
+In addition, Mary Rich wrote letters to various correspondents.
 According to Illustrious Irishwomen, these were often distinguished members of the literary world.

-Lastly, she also wrote Occasional Meditations.
-Rich in domestic detail, vivid analogies, and homely comparisons, these are a memorable expression of a deeply religious woman, who achieved a distinctive sense of self as she strove to make her life one with God.
-This first edition is a testament to her accomplishment.
+She also wrote Occasional Meditations.
+Described as rich in domestic detail, with vivid analogies and homely comparisons, these are an expression of a deeply religious woman, who achieved a distinctive sense of self as she strove to make her life one with God.